SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/persistence-with-queues.md

 * You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
 * You have access to a running Solace message router with the following configuration:
-    * Enabled “default” message VPN
+    * Enabled `default` message VPN
-    * Enabled “default” client username
+    * Enabled `default` client username
-    * Enabled “default” client profile with guaranteed messaging permissions.
+    * Enabled `default` client profile with guaranteed messaging permissions.
+    * A durable queue with the name `amqp/tutorial/queue` exists on the `default` message VPN.
+         * See [Configuring Queues]({{ site.docs-confugure-queues }}){:target="_blank"} for details on how to configure durable queues on Solace Message Routers with Solace CLI.
+         * See [Management Tools]({{ site.docs-management-tools }}){:target="_top"} for other tools for configure durable queues.

 One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
-By default the Solace VMR will run with the “default” message VPN configured and ready for messaging.
+By default the Solace VMR will run with the `default` message VPN configured and ready for messaging.
 Going forward, this tutorial assumes that you are using the Solace VMR.
 If you are using a different Solace message router configuration, adapt the instructions to match your configuration.

 ## Goals